-The EthicalQuote reputation index aggregates thousands of documents gathered online from various sources and classified according to 50 sustainability criteria inspired by the Global Reporting Initiative’s G3.1 sustainability reporting guidelines, and to their positive or negative orientation.
+The EthicalQuote reputation index integrates thousands of news pieces gathered online and classified according to 50 Environment, Social, Governance (ESG) criteria inspired by the Global Reporting Initiative, and to their positive or negative sentiment, regarding 2800 companies worldwide.

-While relying on universally shared values, the methodology developed by Covalence faces the characteristics of modern society such as cultural diversity, democratic debate and scientific uncertainty, and the challenges of defining objective ethical criteria and credible information sources.
+While relying on universally shared values, this methodology faces the characteristics of modern society such as cultural diversity, democratic debate and scientific uncertainty, and the challenges of defining objective ethical criteria and credible information sources.

-The ethical reputation scoring system developed by Covalence, reflecting public opinion in a pragmatic and dynamic way, allows to explore and use potential correlations between ethical and financial measures of performance.
+The EthicalQuote reputation scoring system developed by Covalence, reflecting public opinion in a pragmatic and dynamic way, allows to explore and use potential correlations between extra-financial and financial measures of performance.

-Our conviction is that ethical reputation is translating trust and consensus of the different stakeholders in a company, and its ability to adequately factorize social and environmental concerns.
+Our conviction is that ESG reputation is translating trust and consensus of the different stakeholders in a company, and its ability to adequately factorize social and environmental concerns.
 It is an indicator of the quality of risk management, brand positioning, innovation capacities, and strategic vision.
-Ethical reputation is also a measure of the return on investment of Corporate Social Responsibility programs.
-More…
+It is also a vector of the return on investment of sustainability initiatives.